sagemath/sagewiki_to_gh-2022-10-10/days77/documentation.md

  * Discussion on "inspect" I do not get because I do not know what "inspect" is
  * This is time consuming: each time one has to rebuild the whole documentation.
  * Jeroen is concerned about images in the docs and build times.

+== Notes from Robert (Sphinx Dev) ==

+TODO: merge with the above?

+I have visited the [1]Sage Days 77 in Cernay, France, this week to help them with their Sphinx setup.

+Sage is looking at adopting vanilla Sphinx; autodoc will be a big upstreamer for them, memory might be a show stopper.

+[2]Sage is a distribution of mathematical Python libraries (or "mathematics software system"), currently bundling Sphinx 2.2.x.
+Their [3]documentation consists of ~200 plain text files and ~2000 [4]automodule stubs.
+This brings a number of [5]interesting challenges.

+First off, they have their own [6]copy of autodoc to support a number of use cases around Cython and wrapped functions.
+Since it diverged back around Sphinx 1.0, it is unclear what's required from our side.
+They have started [7]work to merge forward, and will then approach us with whatever extension points / improvements they'd need.
+Most of these fixes should be useful in core Sphinx as well.

+They also have their [8]own poor man's parallelization (splitting up the documentation into multiple Sphinx projects and then building through make -j) based on sphinx-multidoc.
+We have experimented with Sphinx's parallel build support, and it seems to give similiar speedups.

+Last but not least, they also have their own [9]copy of apidoc.
+We agreed that plain sphinx-apidoc covers them well, with the caveat that it'd be a big advantage for them (and other projects, I believe) if they could spare the stub automodule files.
+They suggested putting "automodule:" statements directly into the toctree, which I have a rough draft implementation of.

+Building their apidoc consumes 1.8G in memory for the doctrees alone.
+Their resource footprint peaks at 2.6G (or at 3+G with extensions enabled); doctrees are 200M in pickled format.
+I have filed some bugs with the results of our memory forensics.
+There are a couple of caches that unnecessarily blow up the memory consumption ([10]MemoryAnalyzer, [11]sys.modules, and probably linecache.) and quite a few opportunities to reduce the doctree in-memory blowup (see [12]#2426 for Text nodes.)

+I can only recommend other Sphinx developers (to be) to visit user projects like this.
+It is a valuable learning opportunity for us.